What Is A Ventilation Fan Used For?

 When installing ventilation fans, several factors should be taken into account:

-Choosing the right size fan is crucial for effective ventilation.
+Choosing the right ventilation fan size is crucial.
 The fan's capacity should match the volume of the space it serves to ensure adequate airflow.

 The placement of ventilation fans affects their efficiency.
 For example, kitchen exhaust fans should be installed near cooking appliances to capture smoke and odors effectively.